ehemdal/datasciencecoursera/GetCleanData/CodeBook.md

 "fBodyBodyGyroJerkMag-std()"

 ## Files:
-CodeBook.md:  The codebook file.
+- CodeBook.md:  The codebook file (this file).
-README.md: The instruction list (this file). run_analysis.R: The script file.
+- README.md: The instruction list.
+- run_analysis.R: The script file.